jadilorenzo/obsidian-writing/If It Ain't Baroque, Don't Fix It.md

 Caleb Woods, CEO of Rolemodel Software, is passionate about helping people grow in "Character, Collaboration, and Craftsmanship" — the company motto.
 Mr. Woods, himself, is an example of great character and skill.
 He has such a reputation for business and leadership skills that he "...plans to never need to put together a resumé."
 Within two years of hiring him, the founder of RoleModel said he knew that Caleb Woods would be his successor.
 Every January

 Caleb Woods, CEO of RoleModel Software, is passionate about helping people grow in "Character, Collaboration, and Craftsmanship" — the company motto.
 Every January, Mr. Woods selects the applicants for the "Craftsmanship Academy."
-Becoming a "craftsman" is the RoleModel equivalent of becoming a senior developer, but the difference is how it's achieved.
-Ordinarily, a developer becomes a senior developer when he's worked long enough.
-However, one only becomes a cra
+(Becoming a "craftsman" is the RoleModel equivalent of becoming a senior developer.)
+The Academy takes students and